zorbathut/dec/docs/index.md

 def is a C# library intended for defining concepts and templates for game engines.
 It does not tie itself to any particular engine and works within Godot, Unity, MonoGame, or any other C# environment.

 Defs are intended to represent classes of thing rather than instances of things.
-You might have `ObjectDef.Chair` and `MonsterDef.Goblin`.
+As an example, you might have `ObjectDef.Chair` and `MonsterDef.Goblin`.
 Individual chairs or goblins in your level would link to those Defs, in whatever way is easiest for your level editor or generator.

 ## Why should I use def?

 Defining types of things is a common thing to do in game engines, and def is intended as a one-stop-shop to allow defining anything which may need to be defined, from in-game objects like monsters or weapons to conceptual things like actor behaviors.

-* Defining new types is easy thanks to reflection-based parsing
+* Defining new types is easy thanks to reflection-based parsing.

-* Full support for cross-referenced objects, preventing the consistency-check issues involved in string references.
+* Full support for cross-referenced objects, preventing consistency-check issues involved in string references.

 * Your data is stored in human-readable XML and can be organized in whatever manner best suits your project.

-* Extensive internal validation testing reports on anything that's disallowed, with full filename and line number information.
+* Extensive internal validation tests for anything that's disallowed, with full filename and line number information.

 * Recovery code capable of continuing after almost any data error, if configured to do so.